CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

-CVE are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability, also proving the importance of the concerned code.
+CVE are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability, also signifying the importance of the concerned code.

 ### Vulnerable Spreadsheet Parsing modules
 Start of the year was marked by vulnerabilities reported for [Spreadsheet::ParseExcel](https://metacpan.org/pod/Spreadsheet::ParseExcel).